d3athwarrior/libraryservice/README.md

 The details about the features currently implemented and planned are available in the following sections.

-Design documents available in the 'documents' folder.
+Design documents available in the `documents` folder.

 Sample UI for this API is available in the project `libraryui` which is built using Angular 13 with MaterialUI

+Code coverage screenshot is available in `documents` folder

+Integration tests are written in `dev.d3athwarrior.libraryservice.LibraryserviceApplicationTests`

 All my thoughts and assumptions are added in the comments in each file.
 Certain project level assumptions are available at the end of this README